Reinforced sequential Monte Carlo for amortised sampling: Introduction

 Recent work has considered amortised methods that train (hierarchical) latent variable models \citep{ranganath2016hierarchical} parametrised with neural networks to directly sample from the target distribution.
 Examples of such models include autoregressive sequence models and diffusion models \citep{ho2020ddpm}.
 These families can capture complex distributions by composing sequences of simple conditional distributions.
 Diffusion models, for example, have shown promise for amortised sampling: in contrast to diffusion models trained to maximise a variational bound on log-likelihood of a dataset \citep{ho2020ddpm,song2021score,song2021maximum}, these \emph{diffusion samplers} are trained, by one of many available objectives linked with stochastic optimal control, assuming access to a queryable energy function (\eg, \citet{zhang2021path,vargas2023denoising}, see related work in \Cref{sec:rw}).
 Methods for amortised sampling in discrete spaces, where connections to reinforcement learning (RL) are more explicit, have also been proposed \citep{bengio2021flow}.

-In contrast to Monte Carlo methods without learnable components, amortised samplers with latent variable models can take advantage of the generalisation abilities of deep networks to exploit regularities in the target distribution.
-In addition, while Monte Carlo methods typically require a large number of steps or samples to produce low-variance estimators in challenging high-dimensional scenarios \citep{robert1999monte,liu2001monte,mcbook}, amortised samplers can generate samples in finite time once trained.
-On the other hand, the anytime nature of Monte Carlo methods can be seen as a strength: Monte Carlo methods are designed to approach the target distribution as the number of steps or particles increases, while amortised samplers may fail to converge to the target distribution due to insufficient model capacity or optimisation issues such as mode collapse.
+In contrast to MC methods without learnable components, amortised samplers with latent variable models can take advantage of the generalisation abilities of deep networks to exploit regularities in the target distribution.
+In addition, while MC methods typically require a large number of steps or samples to produce low-variance estimators in challenging high-dimensional scenarios \citep{robert1999monte,liu2001monte,mcbook}, amortised samplers can generate samples in finite time once trained.
+On the other hand, the anytime nature of MC methods can be seen as a strength: MC methods are designed to approach the target distribution as the number of steps or particles increases, while amortised samplers may fail to converge to the target distribution due to insufficient model capacity or optimisation issues such as mode collapse.

-In this work, we propose a scheme for training amortised hierarchical samplers that combines the strengths of both amortised and Monte Carlo methods, wherein the MC method benefits from the learnt components of the amortised sampler, while the amortised sampler is trained using off-policy samples from the MC method.
+In this work, we propose a scheme for training amortised hierarchical samplers that combines the strengths of both amortised and MC methods, wherein the MC method benefits from the learnt components of the amortised sampler, while the amortised sampler is trained using off-policy samples from the MC method.
 The paper is structured as follows:

 \paragraph{Unifying HVI, MaxEnt RL, and SMC/AIS (\Cref{sec:prelims}).} We give a unified account of hierarchical variational inference (HVI), maximum-entropy reinforcement learning (MaxEnt RL) for sampling, and sequential Monte Carlo (SMC) with annealed importance sampling (AIS), aiming to elucidate the mathematical connections between these three areas.
 This is the first, to our knowledge, treatment of these three topics in a single framework, and it sets the stage for our proposed algorithms.